Volunteer's Dilemma: Cost-Sharing Revisited

 Publication

-Submitted to Journal of Conflict Resolution
+R&R in Journal of Conflict Resolution

 Jingwen Tian